thrifa/js-code-challenge/README.md

-# Thrifa js-code-challenge
+## Thrifa js-code-challenge
-Hello and Welcome.
-Below are necessary information to get started on the challenge.

-- Challenge description and specifications: https://docs.google.com/document/d/1FDpeDsiYKJX1NsVIGzyidU-rzFLEVPxvvqJ2EgttxbQ/edit?usp=sharing
+Hello and welcome.
+This interview process includes 4 steps total.
+The goal of this challenge is to demonstrate your team ability to translate our requirements into a product, while following the git flow.
+We have specifically designed the code challenge to be simple so you can spend more time on designs and documentations.
+The team who met all of our criteria will be awarded with Thrifa long-term partnership contract (1 year duration).
+You will find the full description in the hyper link below.
+Good luck and let's roll!

+### Designs
-- Design assets available at `Questions/Create Screen`
+- Design assets available at `Questions/Create Screen.png` in the root of this repo.
-- Contact Quang upon completion
+- Design for reference only.
+Feel free to come up with your own as long as the requirements are met.

+### Challenge
+1. Submit the following questions.
+2. Submit milestone planning.
+3. Submit code challenge.
+4. We will review your code, plans, git issues and commit history and respond with our decision.